 Sing With CHAPS CHOIR

-The choir is full at the moment, but we're always interested in hearing from chaps who would like to be part of our troupe, as spaces do come up throughout the year.
-If you've previously shown an interest or were on the old waiting list then give us another nudge by completing the form at the link below.
+Currently Chaps Choir is full, but we're always interested in hearing from any chap who would like to be part of our troupe, as spaces do come up throughout the year.
+You can register by filling in this form.
+(If you've previously shown an interest or were on the old waiting list then give us another nudge by completing the form at the link below.)

 CLICK HERE to show your interest.

-If you'd rather not wait you could try Bellow Fellows (or see The Scratch Chaps here...) run by the founder & leader of Chaps Choir.
+If you'd rather not wait you could try Bellow Fellows run by Dominic Stichbury the founder & leader of Chaps Choir.
 The choir meets on Tuesday evenings in Angel, Islington and is open to any man who wants to have a go at singing.
 For more information visit their website.

 GETTING MEN SINGING